Enhancing the Societal and Economic Impactsof America’s Research Universities

 The institutions that sponsor and host most basic research – government agencies and universities – are not well configured to apply market incentives.
 This is in no way a criticism: the systems that best create new knowledge are different than the systems that best apply that knowledge to human problems.
 Some of the most visionary philanthropists are already moving in this direction, including the Bill & Melinda Gates Foundation.

-Research Bridge Partners uses proprietary data analytics to the identify the top innovators with the highest commercial potential.
-We gauge their mindset to become successful scientific co-founder, not just their scientific acumen, both of which are critical to the successful commercialization of academic research.
+Research Bridge Partners uses proprietary data analytics to the identify the top innovators with the most impactful research and the highest commercial potential.
+We gauge innovators’ mindset to become successful scientific co-founders, not just their scientific acumen, both of which are critical to the successful commercialization of academic research.

 Research Bridge Partners’ operating model is informed by the experiences of our co-founders, Isaac Barchas, who has deep roots in mid-continent university commercialization, and Reid Hoffman, who has successfully scaled Silicon Valley startups for decades.